GoogleCloudPlatform/community/tutorials/use-cloud-pubsub-cloud-storage-app-engine/index.md

         loader=jinja2.FileSystemLoader(template_dir))
     ```

 1. Create the `Notification` class.
 Notifications are created from Cloud Pub/Sub messages and stored in Cloud Datastore, to be displayed on the home page of your application.
 Notifications have a message, date of posting, and generation number, which is used to distinguish between similar notifications and prevent the display of repeated notifications.
-These properties are stored as NDB model properties using the [Google Datastore NDB Client Library](https://cloud.google.com/appengine/docs/standard/python/ndb/), which allows App Engine Python apps to connect to Cloud Datastore.
+These properties are stored as NDB model properties using the [Google Cloud Datastore NDB Client Library](https://cloud.google.com/appengine/docs/standard/python/ndb/), which allows App Engine Python apps to connect to Cloud Datastore.

     ```py
     class Notification(ndb.Model):